kardolus/polymorphic-object-mapper/README.md

 # PolymorphicObjectMapper
-This library was originally created to limit the number of null-objects floating around in your Spring container.
+This library was originally created to limit the number of nulls floating around in your Java program.

+This library enables you to deserialize a Json string using interfaces rather than classes.

 You can either use a list of objects (with a common ancestor) to get its concrete implementor using `fromJson(String json, List objects)` or you can annotate your interface with `@PolymorphicDeserialize` and use the method `fromJson(String json, Class<T> interface)` instead.

-The annotation `@PolymorphicDeserialize` takes an optional argument `classes` that can be used to provide a list of candidates rather.
-When omitted the objectmapper will try all possible implementors.
+The annotation `@PolymorphicDeserialize` takes an optional argument `classes` that can be used to provide a list of candidates rather then using all of the implementors.

-Pass a List of objects that implement the same interface and a json string to the PolymorphicObjectMapper and it will determine which concrete type to deserialize the Json to.

 Roadmap:
 - Annotate an interface with `@PolymorphicDeserialize(classes = {Cat.class, Dog.class, Canary.class})`